goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/7-bonus/_index.md

   - Copy `httpd.conf` to `httpd.conf.j2`

-  - Edit the "Listen" directive in `httpd.conf.j2` to make it look like this:
+  - Edit the `Listen` directive in `httpd.conf.j2` to make it look like this:

 <!-- {% raw %} -->
 ```ini